Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Chrome

-Windscribe is an excellent free VPN for unblocking geo-restricted streaming apps on iPhone.
-It works with popular services like UK Netflix, BBC iPlayer, Hulu, Prime Video, and many more.
+Windscribe is an excellent free VPN for unblocking geo-restricted streaming apps on your iPhone.
+It works with popular apps like Netflix, BBC iPlayer, Hulu, Prime Video, and many more.

-Windscribe continues to be one of the most reliable free VPNs for evading IP-based blocks on iOS video apps.
+Windscribe continues to be one of the most effective and consistent free VPNs for evading IP-based blocks on iOS.

-The VPN unblocks many streaming apps that most secure free VPNs are unable to, including UK Netflix, BBC iPlayer, HBO Max, and Disney+.
+The VPN unblocks many streaming apps that most secure free VPNs are unable to, including 5 Netflix regions, BBC iPlayer, Prime Video, HBO Max, and Disney+.

-Most other free VPNs we tested reserve streaming functionality for the paid plans, so it’s really refreshing that Windscribe provides this for free.
+Most other free VPNs we tested reserve streaming functionality for their paid plans, so it’s really refreshing that Windscribe provides this for free.

 There are some downsides to streaming with the free version of Windscribe, though.

-Firstly, it no longer works with the US Netflix library, and despite registering fast download speeds in our tests, we experienced occasional buffering and pixelation especially during live streams.
+Firstly, it no longer works with the American Netflix content library.
+Secondly, despite registering fast download speeds in our tests, we experienced occasional buffering and pixelation, especially during live streams.

 Flawed iOS App & Faulty Widget